What patient information does Aidence process?

 Personal data is not stored longer than necessary and as requested by customers.

 Certificate ISO 27001:2013

-A copy of the ISO 27001:2013 standard can be downloaded via this link.
+A copy of our ISO 27001:2013 certificate can be downloaded from the following link.

 Enquiries regarding how Aidence protects information?

-Should you have a general enquiry as to how Aidence treats medical images, please feel free to get in touch with us via firstname.lastname@example.org.
+Should you have any request with regards to access, rectification, deletion, restrictions for processing, portability of your information, we ask you to contact your healthcare provider.
+Should you have a general enquiry as to how Aidence treats personal data, please feel free to get in touch with us via [email protected].